-A million people gathered in London, many weeping with joy.
-The most watched event in TV history: two billion viewers.
-Hundreds of journalists describing every conceivable angle, from comparisons with the wedding of Charles and Diana, to belated reviews of The Queen, to biographies of the horses (really) that pulled the royal carriage.
+In 2012 a million people gathered in London, many weeping with joy.
+It was the most watched event in TV history: two billion viewers.
+Hundreds of journalists described every conceivable angle, from comparisons with the earlier wedding of Charles and Diana, to belated reviews of The Queen, to biographies of the horses (really) that pulled the royal carriage.

 The Royal Marriage is the meeting of the archetype of marriage with the cult of celebrity.

-1 – The Archetype of Marriage
+The Archetype of Marriage

 Why do we cry at weddings?
 Some may identify with the happy newlyweds, who evoke joyful memories or wishes for the future.
 At a more fundamental level, however, weddings (like births) proclaim a new start, a second chance, a new world, permission to turn our backs on past mistakes.
 In many tribal cultures, elders recited the society’s creation myths – cosmos emerging out of chaos – at such ceremonies, in the attempt to restore wholeness and promote fertility, in both the newlyweds and their farmlands.

 On the social level we celebrate the blending of two families who might otherwise conflict with each other.
 West African families, rather than the bride and groom, recite collective vows, and only after elaborate rituals in which they humorously test each other’s worthiness.
-In a culture so permeated by fear of the Other, we also unconsciously celebrate the union of Stranger and Guest, of America’s innocent lightness and its racial shadow, the two faces of Dionysus.
+In an American culture so permeated by fear of the Other, we also unconsciously celebrate the union of Stranger and Guest, of America’s innocent lightness and its racial shadow, the two faces of Dionysus.

 And some of our tears are of grief, reminders – as in all ritual – that something must be sacrificed for new life to be born.
 We mourn the death of the bride’s (and our own) identity as adolescent, regardless of her actual age.
 Mythologically speaking, she is moving from the first phase of the Triple Goddess, the Maiden, into the second, the Mother.
 Eventually she will die as mother to become the Crone.

 Myth provides many images of sacred marriage: Zeus and Hera (union of equals); Ares and Aphrodite (war and love); Hephaestus and Aphrodite (beauty and artist); Orpheus and Eurydice (artist and muse); and Ariadne and Dionysus (originally, Goddess and consort).
 Twelfth-century Christian art re-created that union in the “coronation of the virgin:” young adults Jesus and Mary (clearly not mother and son) enthroned together.

 Ever since, all humans have wandered, searching for re-integration.
 Those who descended from the all-male ancestors search for the other half-male that will complete them, the women do the same with other half-women, and the descendants of the hermaphrodites search for the opposite-sexed beings who will return them to their original wholeness.
 “And now,” writes Plato, “when we are…following after that primeval wholeness, we say we are in love.”

-2 – The Cult of Celebrity
+The Cult of Celebrity

 But without meaningful ritual, initiated elders and the container of real community, worship of celebrities (who in reality reflect our own best selves) becomes the toxic mimic of mythological thinking.
 And when we symbolically “kill the King” whom we had previously honored, we are really killing our own nobility.
 Noble comes from the same root as gnosis, or “knowledge.”
 A noble, someone who knows his or her own innate value, has no need to worship celebrities.